 True Tone display is a great feature on your iPhone, iPad, or MacBook.
 It works autonomously and adjusts the color temperature.

 So is it true or not?
 The feature does consume more battery.
 It is supported by sensors that sense your surroundings.
 These sensors need power, which comes from the battery.

 However, the drainage might not be as much as you think.
 Continue reading below to learn more.

 True Tone comes enabled in most Apple devices by default.
-So you probably never noticed the affect on your battery from it at all.
+So you probably never noticed the affect on your battery from it in the first place.